We offer excellent candidates the opportunity to carry out research in one of the most dynamic institutions in Britain.

 My main research interests are in corpus linguistics and contextual approaches to meaning.
 In my current work I am particularly interested in the development of tools to support innovative research questions in the Digital Humanities and new developments in Big Data.
 In the field of corpus linguistics I have published on the relationship between lexis and grammar and the way in which phraseology contributes to cohesion in texts.
 A major focus of my research is corpus stylistics, where I have worked extensively on Dickens's fiction and proposed a lexical approach to body language presentation in fiction.
 I welcome Ph D applications from those interested in any of the above topics.

 Dr Ruth Page - Pagere@adf.bham.ac.uk

 My research interests bring together feminist narratology and the analysis of narratives in digital contexts.
-Her work is integrative in nature and seeks to open up dialogue between literary-critical and sociolinguistic traditions of narrative research.
+My work is integrative in nature and seeks to open up dialogue between literary-critical and sociolinguistic traditions of narrative research.
 I would welcome postgraduate students (MA or PhD) with interests in any of the following areas of research: Narrative theory; Stylistics; New media texts; and Discourse Analysis.

 Dr Paul Thompson - email@example.com

 I have research interests in linguistic aspects of human-computer interaction, in uses of educational technologies in language learning, and in the exploitation of corpus resources and methodologies in learning about language.
 I have worked on large scale academic corpus development projects, and am keen to supervise doctoral research which explores specialised language use, particularly in academic discourse, through corpus analysis, or which develops innovative approaches to corpus studies.

 Professor Michael Toolan - firstname.lastname@example.org